cyber-sushi/makima/README.md

 To retrieve the window class of a specific application, refer to your compositor's documentation, e.g. on Hyprland type `hyprctl clients` in your terminal while that application is open.

-**Note: on Wayland, make sure that the `XDG_CURRENT_DESKTOP` environment variable is set, or Makima won't be able to use application-specific bindings.**\
+**Note: on Wayland, make sure that the `XDG_CURRENT_DESKTOP` environment variable is set, or Makima won't be able to use application-specific bindings.**

 **Note 2: on Plasma Wayland, Makima uses `kdotool` to retrieve the active window instead of doing so internally, which means that you also need that installed.
-Sorry about this, but I didn't want to hardcode JavaScript snippets inside of Makima just to communicate with KWin.**\
+Sorry about this, but I didn't want to hardcode JavaScript snippets inside of Makima just to communicate with KWin.**
-**Note 3: Keep in mind that Flatpaks use names like `org.mozilla.firefox` instead of just `firefox`.**

-### On-the-fly layout switching
+### Layout hotswapping
 To declare multiple layouts, similarly to app-specific bindings, put `::<int>` at the end of a config file, where `int` is an integer value between 0 and 3, representing the layout number.
 If not specified, Makima will assume 0.\
 When pressing the key configured in the settings through the `LAYOUT_SWITCHER` parameter, Makima will automatically cycle through the available layouts.
 If a layout isn't set, e.g. you're on 0 and you switch to the next layout, but number 1 isn't found, Makima will automatically skip to layout 2 and so on.\
 You can also combine layouts and per application bindings by simply putting them both in the config file name.